marrus-sh/Corpora/README.markdown

     The recognized contents of this file are described below.

-03. The `tools/build.js` script is run, generating an R·D·F∕X·M·L file for each corpus which describes its formal B·N·S metadata.
+03. The `tools/build.js` script is run, generating an R·D·F∕X·M·L file in the `:bns` directory for each corpus which describes its formal B·N·S metadata.
     Optionally, files for project indices may be generated as well.
     (This script requires [Deno](https://deno.land).)

-04. Some number of X·H·T·M·L files are manually created, which indicate the above generated R·D·F∕X·M·L files via `<link>`s in their `<head>`s.
-    See `~example/:bns/index.xhtml` and `~example/EW/index.xhtml` for
-      examples.

-05. `<?xml-stylesheet?>` processing instructions in the X·H·T·M·L files point to X·S·L·T’s, which access the generated R·D·F∕X·M·L files on page load and render out the desired content.
+04. The build script will automatically copy in index files for corpora and projects if none are present.
+    However, these can be edited to adjust styling, ⁊·c.

 The resulting corpora directories form a static site which can be served trivially.